 Ikadshi Thukral is the Operations Manager for Docs for Tots.
 She received her Bachelors of Arts degree from St. John’s University in 2014 and majored in Government and Politics.
 Ikadshi is very interested in public policy and it’s affects on our youngest and most vulnerable population.
 In 2010 Ikadshi conducted a study comparing gender roles and domestic violence in first generation Indian immigrants and second generation Indian Americans; for which she became a National Semo-Finalist in the Young Epidemiology Contest Sponsored by College Board.
 Prior to joining Docs for Tots, Ikadshi was the marketing manager/ Designer for NY Commercial real estate from 2012-2014.

 Laraib Humayun is the Health Liaison for Docs for Tots.
-She is pursuing her Bachelor’s of Science in Community Health from Hofstra University, where she is assisting in research studying the effectiveness of digital storytelling as a method of health education and health promotion.
+She received her Bachelor’s of Science in Community Health from Hofstra University in 2017, where she assisted in research studying the effectiveness of digital storytelling as a method of health education and health promotion.
 Because of her exemplary academic performance, Laraib has been the recipient of the Presidential Scholarship, John Adams Scholarship, and was consistently on the Dean’s List.
 Laraib brings a passion for public health and a depth of knowledge in nonprofit strategy with experience working as a Community Health Advocate for Health Leads at Nassau University Medical Center, NUMC, and as a member of the Medical Services Team at Planned Parenthood.